zf-fr/zfr-tradegecko/README.md

 ## Implemented endpoints

-Here is a list of supported endpoints (more to come in the future):
+Here is a list of supported endpoints (more to come in the future).
+Please note that some resources are not officially supported yet.
+They have been tested and are working as of 17th January 2017, but it's basically "use at your own risk".

 **ACCOUNT RELATED METHODS:**